 - European Ethical Bank: Working with Executive team to develop umbrella strategy for the whole bank.
 Working with the management teams of individual countries to develop their specific regional strategy within the wider bank’s context

-- Modular building manufacturer: Developing the five year startegy for the management team of an innovative modular building company.
+- Modular building manufacturer: Developing the five year strategy for the management team of an innovative modular building company.

 - High profile fund giving charity: Linking the disparate views of strategy together.
 Helping the management team work through how they could leave a legacy for the charity sector as a whole.

-We also work with the Directors and management team of a specific function such as Finance, HR, IT, or operations.
+We also work with the Directors and management team of a specific function such as Finance, HR, IT, or Operations.
 Sometimes this is part of a wider strategy programme: sometimes to help that function develop its part of the strategy.
-Examples of Strategy facilitation for functional teams include:
+Examples of Strategy facilitation for functional teams includes:

 - National water company: Asset Management Strategy for a water and wastewater assets.
 Key question: How do we explain our innovative asset management strategy, socialise it, and implement it during our £4bn investment programme?